BitForgeCraftedCode/AlgorithmsPlusDataStructures/Big_O_Notation/BIgO.md

 eventually less than a constant times **f(n)**, as **n** increases.

 It is a way of measuring how complex the algortihm is or how many operations must be done for the given algorithm.
 Count the operations.
 The more complex the algorthim the longer it will take to run.
+Time complexitey

+The same idea can be applied to space complexity: how much pc memory do we need to allocate for our code/algorthim.

+technically this is called auxiliary space compexity: the space required by the algorthim, NOT including space taken up by the inputs.

 * f(n) could be linear f(n) = n
 * f(n) could be quadratic f(n) = n^2